 Cons:

-• Less durable: A well-looked-after timber house can last for decades, however, they’re vulnerable to issues like water damage, rot, pests, termites an
+- Less durable: A well-looked-after timber house can last for decades, however, they’re vulnerable to issues like water damage, rot, pests, termites and fire.

 Steel Frame